ucsb-cs56-webapps/ucsb-cs56-ride2school/README.md

 __Final Notes__

 Now your program should be up and running!
 If you did anything in this step wrong, there should be an error when running the project with debug information.
 Have fun and catch those rides!

-#
-Hi this is your mentor Derek, this is gonna be a pretty tough project given the very limited time and the complexity of frameworks.
-So if guys need help with your projects/labs feel free to send me an email.
-Or you can arrange an appointment with me on Tuesday anytime in the afternoon (except 2:00 - 3:30). email:guancheng_ren@umail.ucsb.edu